5 Strategies for Kids’ Halloween Candy Consumption. No arguing required.

 You know what job is really the pits?
 The Candy Police.
 You know what’s worse?
-The emotional roller coaster of a kid high on Fun Dip.
+The emotional roller coaster of a kid high on Fun Dip from kids.

 I used to get really nutso about limiting my kids Halloween candy intake and then I realized I liked not arguing way better.
 In theory, none of these strategies I’m about to offer involve arguing.
 Give it a try and let me know how it goes.